 Why is temperature important for a Reef Tank?

 Fish are ectotherms, meaning they live off their environment to regulate body temperature.
 This is usually achieved by taking in water with a lower or higher pH which will cause the fish to have an acidic or alkaline pH, respectively.
-This change in pH can be detected by cells on the surface of the fish’s body called ionocytes.
+This change in pH can be detected by cells on the surface of the fish’s body called monocytes.

 You don't want your expensive and beautiful coral to die because of a mistake that's easily avoided: check out our guide for keeping your tank at the ideal temperature